On this post some of my favorite places on Tahoe’s West Shore in Summertime!

 West Shore Sports Carries bikes and SUP or stand up paddle boards to rent right in Homewood, also with locations in Sunnyside and Sugar Pine Point.
 They are open every day weather permitting.

 West Shore Cafe & Hotel is located right next to the SWA Watersports and has a great deck to grab dinner or a cocktail over the water, located right across from Homewood Ski Resort.
-The cute red umbrellas are busy all day with boaters coming in, but they are very good with masks and well spaced tables.
+The cute red umbrellas are busy all day with boaters coming in.

 For a hike with a view, Ellis Peak is easily reached from the West Shore and is of moderate difficulty, but has panoramic views.
 Griffin and Max did this hike and took a few beautiful photos.
 More on the hike details on the All Trails link.